 Laura Kalambokidis: Yeah.
 We are, as I said, this recovery period for the country is mature.
 We've been in this expansion in recovery mode for going on more than eight years now.
-But Minnesota, despite the fact that that recovery has been long, continues to add jobs at a pretty steady clip.
+But Minnesota, despite the fact that that recovery has been long, it continues to add jobs at a pretty steady clip.
 We have been adding jobs steadily throughout the recovery.
 That's a good thing.
 We're doing quite well.
 Well, as I said, we're further along that expansion path, but we're still adding employment in the state.
 We have low unemployment.
 We're one of the states with the lowest unemployment rate.
 We have low unemployment and a high demand for labor across the state, and so that gives us a tight labor market.
-That's the theme that I apply to the state or that I observe at this point is that tight labor market.
+That's the theme that I apply to the state or what I observe at this point is that tight labor market.
 We're continuing to add jobs, but it's getting harder for employers to find people to fill those jobs.

 Christy Kallevig: And can you talk a little bit about what you mean by a tight labor market?
 Some people think that's just a buzz phrase, you hear about it in the news, but there's actual meaning behind that.
 Can you explain that a little bit?

 Laura Kalambokidis: Yeah.
 What I mean by tight labor market is the market where the demand for workers is high and the supply of workers is tightening.
-And so if you look at, for instance, the number of unemployed workers statewide and the number of job openings statewide, that ratio those things are just about at parity.
+And so if you look at, for instance, the number of unemployed workers statewide and the number of job openings statewide, the ratio on those things are just about at parity.
 That's just about one-to-one in the states.
 We have just about as many unemployed job seekers across the state as we have jobs open across the state.
 That's what I mean by a tight labor market state statewide, and that doesn't that doesn't mean that things are the same everywhere.
 So that's across the state as a whole.
 There may be differences across the state and across industries.
-But as I talk to business groups and communities, I'm hearing more and more consensus, a commonality across the state that labor supply is tightening and demand for workers is high and the supply of workers is slowing down.
+But as I talk to business groups and communities, I'm hearing more and more consensus, a commonality across the state that labor supply is tightening and demand for workers is high, and the supply of workers is slowing down.

-Christy Kallevig: And so that means that those that are out there looking for jobs have the flexibility to be a bit more choosy then, correct.?
+Christy Kallevig: And so that means that those that are out there looking for jobs have the flexibility to be a bit more choosy then, correct?

 Laura Kalambokidis: Yeah, that's right, that's exactly what happened.
-In this environment, especially if you look at it statewide, people who are looking for jobs have more choice, and people who are IN jobs have more choice, so they can quit a job and get something better.
+In this environment, especially if you look at it statewide, people who are looking for jobs have more choice, and people who are IN jobs have more choice, they can quit a job and get something better.
 People are who are looking for jobs can demand higher wages.
 That's something that you would expect to have happened when the market is tight, it's sort of a seller's market.
 So those people looking for jobs are the ones selling their labor.
 They can demand a little higher price.
-So it's it is very good market for those people who are looking for jobs provided they're willing to be flexible and maybe move to a different industry or move to a different part of the state, or consider different scheduling arrangements.
-And then on the other side, the people who are hiring for the businesses and organizations that are hiring they're having to be more creative about regarding finding those workers that are looking, and retaining the workers that they have.
+So it's it is very good market for those people who are looking for jobs, provided they're willing to be flexible and maybe move to a different industry or move to a different part of the state, or consider different scheduling arrangements.
+And then on the other side, the people who are hiring the businesses and organizations that are hiring, they're having to be more creative about regarding finding those workers that are looking, and retaining the workers that they have.
 And so they're sort digging deeper into that pile of applications, and they're looking at populations they might not have looked at before.
 They're looking at people who live in other parts of the state.
 And thinking about how can we move them here?
 There's creativity going on on both sides.

-Christy Kallevig: And so one of the things that we have talk about in previous podcasts is really this idea that people no longer have to live right where they work.
+Christy Kallevig: And so one of the things that we have talk about in previous podcasts, is really this idea that people no longer have to live right where they work.
 And that exactly as you said, employers are getting creative about it.
 Is that making the employers more engaged with their employees and working harder to strengthen the communities around them, would you say?
-Or do you think that it's just doing what they need to do right now to get somebody to fill a spot.
+Or do you think that it's just doing what they need to do right now to get somebody to fill a spot?

-Laura Kalambokidis: You know I think it's both.
+Laura Kalambokidis: You know, I think it's both.
 I think that you know necessity is the mother of invention.
-So the employers who used to have lots of applicants for every job opening, and they have fewer now, they're thinking, "I've got to do something right now to fill a spot otherwise that tight labor market is going to lead to them limiting their ability to expand their business."
+So the employers who used to have lots of applicants for every job opening, and they have fewer now, they're thinking, "I've got to do something right now to fill a spot, otherwise that tight labor market is going to lead to them limiting their ability to expand their business."
 And so they're doing things quickly in order to fill those positions.
 But here's my hope.
 And what might happen as a result of this, is that as employers are looking to pools of workers they might have overlooked before.
 So they're looking to people who don't necessarily live right in the community where the business is.
-Or so they're thinking about older workers and how can we keep older workers in their positions.
-Or thinking about people who have been staying at home taking care of kids and how can we offer them flexible work schedules?
+Or so they're thinking about older workers, and how can we keep older workers in their positions.
+Or thinking about people who have been staying at home taking care of kids, and how can we offer them flexible work schedules?
 How can we do job sharing?
-How we work with transportation.
+How can we work with transportation?
 Maybe we're looking at disabled workers or previously incarcerated workers.
 People that they might not have looked at before.
-So as they're doing that because they have to right now in order to fill positions.
-I'm hoping that creating all of those channels and creating all of that engagement with organizations that are working with those people looking for jobs, people building houses and creating transportation ideas I'm hoping that that stays part of our culture in Minnesota's economy, and we continue to have an economy where we have drawn everybody into the game.
+So they're doing that because they have to right now in order to fill positions.
+I'm hoping that creating all of those channels and creating all of that engagement with organizations that are working with those people looking for jobs, people building houses and creating transportation ideas, I'm hoping that that stays part of our culture in Minnesota's economy, and we continue to have an economy where we have drawn everybody into the game.

 Christy Kallevig: Everything you said leads us to think about things that matter other than wage, but wage still matters.
 People still need to pay the bills.
 How does wages across the states impact employers' ability to recruit, to retain, but also within this tight labor market?
-You know you hear a lot about some communities looking at setting 15 dollar minimum wage or just kind of exploring some of those types of things.
+You know, you hear a lot about some communities looking at setting a 15 dollar minimum wage or just kind of exploring some of those types of things.
 What is the economic impact for these employers and communities that are really trying to figure out where that sweet spot is for wages to recruit people to their business and community?

-Laura Kalambokidis: Yeah I think you're right about looking for a sweet spot, but there are differentials across industries and across the state.
-So for instance when the labor market is tight and you should expect wages to be pushed up just straight up because labor is scarce and so the people who are selling it.
+Laura Kalambokidis: Yeah, I think you're right about looking for a sweet spot, but there are differentials across industries and across the state.
+So for instance when the labor market is tight and you should expect wages to be pushed up just straight up because labor is scarce and so are the people who are selling it.
 People who are looking who were available to work.
 They have a right to ask for a little more money, and that might force an employer to raise wages for the people that they do have.
-Another thing that happens is that when a business has trouble filling a position they might think of replacing some of the workers with some kind of equipment or adding some equipment into the mix.
+Another thing that happens is that when a business has trouble filling a position, they might think of replacing some of the workers with some kind of equipment or adding some equipment into the mix.
 Some technology, a new method for doing things so that the people they do have can do as much or more with the smaller number of people, so that increases the productivity of all those workers who are working with that equipment and that improves their ability to demand higher wages.
 So that's what you should expect to happen.
-And that's all fine for the businesses as long as prices can go up too so that they can retain their margins while they're paying more for wages.
-So as long as productivity and wages are going up together and prices can go up as well then that can be okay for the businesses.
+And that's all fine for the businesses as long as prices can go up, too, so that they can retain their margins while they're paying more for wages.
+So as long as productivity and wages are going up together and prices can go up as well, then that can be okay for the businesses.
 But if you're a business where you don't really control your price.
-So for instance you're a business that is where the price for your good is globally, like you're selling an agricultural commodity, for instance.
+So for instance you're a business that is where the price for your good is global, like you're selling an agricultural commodity, for instance.
 Or you're sending your products outside the state.